TRIQS/nda/doc/ex7.md

 Now we can see why the elements 0, 4 and 8 are in their own symmetry class and elements 1 and 3, 2 and 6 and elements 5 and 7 are related to each other via a complex conjugation.

-@subsection ex7_p3 Initializing an array
+@section ex7_p3 Initializing an array

 One of the features of symmetry groups is that they can be used to initialize or assign to an existing array with an initializer function satisfying the nda::NdaInitFunc concept: